You can spend hours creating exceptional content... but without a real distribution strategy, it may simply never be seen.

 Like many marketers, she's learned the hard way that even the best content can fail miserably in the absence of a well-thought-out distribution strategy.

-If you've ever found yourself in Maria's shoes, you're not alone.
+If you've ever found yourself in Maria's shoes, publishing without really seeing any concrete results, you're clearly not alone.

-Here are five content distribution mistakes that can torpedo your marketing strategy.
-Let's find out what they are and how to avoid them.
+Let's find out what they are and how to avoid them!

 1. Rely solely on organic reach

-Social networking platforms aren't what they used to be.
+Social network platforms aren't what they used to be.
 Organic reach has steadily declined in recent years.

 - On Facebook, the average organic reach of a publication is now just 2.2% of a Page's subscribers (Source: Hootsuite, 2024).